 There are further resources for undergraduate economists in other sections of the RES website, including in the Resources section.
 You might also want to browse the Media/Policy section, from where you can download webcasts and related material, and find out information about the Public Lecture and Policy Lecture series.

-CORE Project: The CORE Project (Curriculum Open access Resources in Economics), is a group of more than 20 leading economists from around the world, coordinated by Professor Wendy Carlin of UCL, funded by the Institute for New Economics Thinking (INET) in New York and based at INET Oxford, part of the Oxford Martin School at the University of Oxford.
+CORE: CORE is an open-access, interactive ebook-based course for anyone interested in learning about the economy and economics.
+It was developed by a group of more than 20 leading economists from around the world, coordinated by RES Council member Professor Wendy Carlin of UCL, funded by the Institute for New Economics Thinking (INET) in New York and based at INET Oxford, part of the Oxford Martin School at the University of Oxford.